Aging in Place: What To Look For in a Senior-Friendly Home in Mississauga

-Part of the draw of aging in place is being able to enjoy all the comforts of home, including the outdoors.
-Look for a home with an easily accessible outdoor area with no stairs, large steps or difficult obstacles, like thresholds.
+Part of the draw of aging in place is enjoying all the comforts of home, including the outdoors.
+Look for a home with an easily accessible outdoor area without stairs, large steps or difficult obstacles like thresholds.

-If you’re a senior wanting to stay in your current house or find a new home to age in place, an Accredited Senior Agent is a great resource to tap into.
+If you’re a senior wanting to stay in your current house or find a new home to age in place, a Lifestyle55+ Affiliate is a great resource to tap into.
 We are specially trained in understanding the needs of mature buyers and sellers and have a network of transition experts to help you make the right move.

-To learn more, contact Deborah Clerk, Real Estate Sales Representative and Accredited Senior Agent (ASA) at Keller Williams Real Estate Associates, Brokerage, in Mississauga, Ontario, to discuss your options
+Contact Deborah Clerk, Real Estate Sales Representative at Keller Williams Real Estate Associates, Brokerage, in Mississauga, Ontario, to discuss your options.